July 21-26, 2023

 A Beginner’s Guide to Building World Class Hospitality –Darin Drabing

-Who Are You Serving?: Building the Personas – John Bolton, CCE, CCrE, CSE, CXE and Lori Salberg Bolton, CSE, CXE
+Customer Experience: Strategies for Success – John Bolton, CCE, CCrE, CSE, CXE; Lori Bolton, CSE, CXE

 • 3:30–5:00 PM

 Who Are We Serving?
-Your Customers, Their Journey – Lori Salberg Bolton, CSE, CXE
+Your Customers, Their Journey – Lori Bolton, CSE, CXE

 CX Journey Workshop – Lauren Blevins, CCFE, CPLP